Arroz con gandules: Preparation

 The day of cooking the first step is cooking the pigeon peas if they are being prepared from dried form or fresh, although the canned and frozen variety are widely available in Latino markets or supermarkets in cities where there is a significant Puerto Rican population.
 In a separate pot, annatto seeds are heated with an oil such as olive oil, or lard.
 The oil is strained and seeds are discarded.
 Annatto oil gives the rice a distinctive yellow/orange color.

-Salt pork, ham, smoked ham hocks, bacon, salchichón (salami), or chorizo is added alone or in combination.
+Salt pork, ham, bacon, salchichón (salami), or chorizo is added alone or in combination.
 The sofrito is also sauteed in the annatto oil to release the aromatics and cooked until most of the water has evaporated while stirring gently.